 Couples and/or clinics interested in the Cap-Score SFT should visit www.androvialifesciences.com to find a list of clinics offering the Cap-Score SFT and/or to inquire about adding the Cap-Score SFT to your clinic’s menu of male fertility testing and evaluation.

-To read this publication through open access, please visit the following:
+To read this study in its entirety, please visit the following: